Thinking of solo travel but not sure where to start? START HERE!

 As is the case in most European countries or countries with a sizeable European population, people kiss in Brazil, usually once on each cheek.
 That can vary but follow a Brazilian’s lead and you’ll get it right.
 You’ll be expected to kiss women you know when you see them, but men too.
 Brazilians are quite touchy-feely so if you value your personal space be forewarned: you’ll be hugged and squeezed and gently taken by the shoulder and your new friends will probably stand much closer to you than you expect.

 A few more random facts: You cannot smoke in public.
 Prostitution is legal.
 Brazil is extremely gay-friendly.
-English-speakers aren’t that easy to find.
+English speakers aren’t that easy to find.

 And one small piece of social advice: if you agree with something, please don’t use the OK sign.
 Give a thumbs up instead.
 Or you’ll be making a very rude gesture.

 Handicrafts.
 Jewelry, leather sandals, a hammock (from Fortaleza, its birthplace), things made from fruit, cachaça (alcohol made from sugar cane, the key ingredient in your caipirinha).
-If you’re in Bahia, head to the Mercado Model, South American’s largest handicraft market.
+If you’re in Bahia, head to the Mercado Model, South America’s largest handicraft market.
 Or any market.
 They’re always fun and full of food.

 And my favorite: art.
 Brazilian artists are phenomenal and if this is something you like, then you’ll be in paradise in Brazil.